BMW 2 Series Active Tourer: First facelift

+Safety

 Second generation (U06; 2021)

 The second-generation BMW 2 Series Active Tourer was unveiled in October 2021.
-Available with a choice of petrol and diesel engines, there will be a range of PHEV powertrains available from 2022 onwards.
+Available with a choice of petrol and diesel engines, a range of PHEV powertrains was available since 2022.
+Furthermore, the 2nd-generation BMW 2 Series Active Tourer model will be available solely as a two-row MPV, as the three-row BMW 2-Series Gran Tourer MPV variant was discontinued for the second generation due to poor sales and rising popularity of crossovers and SUVs.